codecrafters-io/build-your-own-gleam-chess-bot-js/solutions/gleam/01-si0/code/README.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `gleam (1.9.1)` installed locally
-1. Run `./your_program.sh` to run your Redis server, which is implemented in `src/chess_bot.gleam`.
+1. Run `./your_program.sh` to run your chess bot, which is implemented in `src/chess_bot.gleam`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.